jendave/starforged-custom-compendiums/README.md

 * Ask the Oracle macros were contributed by Ben Straub.
 * [Voidforged](https://kerys.itch.io/voidforged) by [Kerys](https://kerys.itch.io) is licensed for use under the [Creative Commons Attribution 4.0 International License (CC BY)](https://creativecommons.org/licenses/by/4.0/).
 * [Ironsworn 1.5-ish E](https://kerys.itch.io/voidforged) by [Iceyman](https://kerys.itch.io) used with permission from the author.
+* [Moments Forged - Starforged Adventure Starters](https://margot-hutton.itch.io/moments-forged-starforged-adventure-starters) by [Margot Hutton](https://margot-hutton.itch.io/) is licensed for use under the [Creative Commons Attribution 4.0 International License (CC BY)](https://creativecommons.org/licenses/by/4.0/).

 The following resources by [Shawn Tomkin](https://tomkinpress.com/) are licensed for use under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).